gatling/gatling/src/docs/content/reference/current/extensions/sbt_plugin.md

 ---
 title: "SBT Plugin"
-description: "SBT plugin to run Gatling test"
+description: "SBT plugin to run Gatling tests and deploy to Gatling Enterprise"
-lead: "The SBT plugin allows you to run Gatling test from the command line, without the bundle"
+lead: "The SBT plugin allows you to run Gatling tests from the command line, without the bundle, as well as to package your simulations for Gatling Enterprise"
 date: 2021-04-20T18:30:56+02:00
-lastmod: 2021-04-20T18:30:56+02:00
+lastmod: 2021-11-23T09:00:00+02:00
 weight: 007003
 ---

 This SBT plugin integrates Gatling with SBT, allowing to use Gatling as a testing framework.
+It can also be used to package your Gatling project to run it on [Gatling Enterprise](https://gatling.io/enterprise/).

 ## Versions